zachmccabe/briars/docs/notes.md

 Viewed on a phone, these tiny images need to have low information density.
 I want a concise message and a composition that works at 600px 1:1 while, e.g.: the viewer is on her morning bus ride to work.

-When I frame the scene, select one picture over another, or write a caption I do my best to remember this.
+When I frame the scene, select one picture over another, or write a caption, I do my best to remember this.
 I want to keep it real.

 [nonfiction]: https://www.zachmccabe.com/nonfiction